some text^[This is an inline footnote.]

 v0.100.0+.

-Goldmark-flavored Markdown does not support this inline footnote syntax.
-It’s possible — but probably not likely — inline footnotes will be supported in a future version of Goldmark.
+Pandoc-flavored Markdown supports this inline footnote syntax, but Goldmark-flavored Markdown does not.
+It’s possible, but not likely, inline footnotes will be supported in a future version of Goldmark.

 To learn about AsciiDoc footnotes, see docs.asciidoctor.org/asciidoc/latest/macros/footnote/.